briandconnelly/nicheconstruct/paper/02_methods.md

 ### Population Growth and the Benefit of Cooperation

 Cooperation allows the population to reach greater density.
-If $p$ is the proportion of cooperators in a population at the beginning of a growth cycle, then that population reaches the following size during the growth phase:
+If $p$ is the proportion of cooperators in a population at the beginning of a growth cycle, then that population reaches the following size:

 $$ S(p) = S_{min} + p (S_{max} - S_{min}) $$ {#eq:popsize}